codingABI/GyroRaycaster/README.md

 # GyroRaycaster
+Gamelike Raycaster where viewer can be moved and rotated by gyro sensor.
+When the viewer has reached the door to the outer world the games ends

+## Hardware
-Raycaster where viewer can be moved and rotated by gyroscope sensor (Arduino Uno/Nano with gyroscope sensor MPU6050 and SSD1306 OLED 128x64 pixel display).
+Arduino Uno/Nano with gyro sensor MPU6050 and SSD1306 OLED 128x64 pixel display

 ![photo](/assets/images/GyroRaycaster.jpg)